Training Managers for Challenging Compensation Discussions

 Plus, let’s be honest—managers rarely get recognized for having great pay and performance conversations.

 However, the tide must change.
-The workplace landscape has shifted.
 Employees today expect transparency.
-They want feedback, and they have access to pay information from multiple sources, leaving them more informed—and often more uncertain—about where they stand.
-Employees, too, may feel unsure about how to broach the topic of pay.
+They want feedback and have access to pay information from multiple sources, leaving them more informed—and often more uncertain—about where they stand.
+Employees may feel unsure about how to broach the topic of pay.

 Benefits of Changing the Norm